iiasa/message-ix-models/doc/api/workflow.rst

      - Solve the target scenario.
      - Invoke reporting.
-  4. The resulting function is passed to the next workflow step.
+  4. The resulting scenario is passed to the next workflow step.

 - A workflow can consist of any number of scenarios and steps.
 - The same precursor scenario can be used as the basis for multiple target scenarios.